Othmanebhr/Temane/README.md

 ## **Language**
 > - C
+> - C++

 ## **Learning**
 > - Javascript
 >
 > - React
 >
 > - React Nativ
+>
+> - TypeScript
+>
+> - Python

 ## <ins>Project</ins>
-Working on a gym app.
+Developing a gym tracking app focused on performance and consistency.
+Currently working on a smoking cessation app to support users in their journey to quit smoking.

 I am a student at 42 Paris, learning programming since May 2024.